Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 ## Verify your setup

-All of the exercises in this workshop will take place at the command line via the Bash shell.
-In Mac OS X and Linux, this is your normal terminal environment.
-In Windows, the Git Bash shell has been installed and can be accessed via the Git entry in the Start Menu.

-We provide a simple Python script to test that the prerequisites have been correctly installed. **Close your existing terminal and reopen it**.
-Now, retrieve and execute the test at the Bash prompt by typing (pasting) the following command:
+To make sure that everything has installed correctly, we have written a simple Python script to test the prerequisites.

+**Close your existing terminal and reopen it (this is important!)**.

+Enter the command below into your terminal.
+It will download the python script and run it to check your prerequisites.

 #### Windows